 Lost Your Mind Art Gallery

 Haven’t we all… You’re sure to go ga ga over the dreamlike and imaginative works that challenge our perception of reality at the Lost Your Mind Art Gallery.
 This Palm Springs art gallery takes art seriously.
 Presenting a diversity of emerging and established artists in original paintings and drawings with an emphasis on abstract expressionism.
 Also, pop art and the edgy vibe of street artists.
 In mediums including oils, acrylics, sculptures, installations, and experimental mixed media multi-dimensional pieces.
-Expect bold colors, dynamic compositions, and a sense of movement – with unexpected juxtapositions, symbolic imagery, and fantasy.
+Expect bold colors, dynamic compositions, and a sense of movement – with unexpected juxtapositions, symbolic imagery, and a touch of fantasy.
 And the lauded scenes of Palm Springs by Patrick William Kelley.

 Janssen Art Space Gallery